COVID-19: Test & Trace Support payment

 Am I eligible for a test and trace support payment?

-- You must be in receipt of one of the following benefits: Universal Credit, Working Tax Credit, Income-Related Employment and Support Allowance, Income Based Jobseeker's Allowance, Income Support, Housing Benefit or Pension Credit.
+- you receive of one of the following benefits: Universal Credit, Working Tax Credit, Income-Related Empoyment and Support Allowance, Income-Related Jobseeker’s Allowance, Income Support, Housing Benefit or Pension Credit**

 When can people apply?